Table of Contents

 No more than six words per slide.
 Marketing king Seth Godin says we should have just six words per slide – that’s not a lot of copy.
 Choose your words carefully and rewrite until you’ve got it just right.

 - Think ‘bite-size’ information.
-We called ourselves Biteable a reason: studies have shown that information is retained better when it’s broken down into bite-sized chunks.
-Video is a great way to learn and research suggests it’s 95% more compelling than text.
+We called ourselves Biteable a reason: studies show information is retained better when it’s broken down into bite-sized chunks.
+Video is a great way to do this, and research suggests it’s 95% more compelling than text.
+Consider adding video to your presentation strategy.
+But regardless, break your information up into smaller, palatable pieces.

 3. Be savvy with design details